danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

 ## `RequestFilter`

-An application which filters requests that match particular criteria, either by responding with a particular "not-found-ish" status, or by redirecting to a modified path.
+An application which filters out requests that match particular criteria, either by responding with a particular "not-found-ish" status, or by redirecting to a modified path.

 When a request matches one or more filter criteria, this application responds